 You will need to decide if there is sensitive data in your solution or backups that warrant encryption.

-Your identity perimeter is your first line of defense
+Your identity perimeter is your first line of defence

 I think we all know and understand network layer security, but too often we see people go with the “simple” approach for identity management.
 Don’t use local or custom stores, invest in a unified approach – Azure AD is there for that purpose.